charliecalvert/CloudNotes/Assignments/FirebaseStarter.md

 They will show you what URL to visit.

 Now go up to the console, find your app, and view the **Deployment History**

-## Copy JS, CSS and Images

-Use the tools available, or modify them as necessary, to copy your CSS, JS and Images folders from the ApacheHelpers directory to your **firebase/public** directory.

-You should follow a few bsaics steps to make sure all the proper files are being loaded.
-In Chrome, press F12 to open the Developer Tools.
-Switch to the Network page.
-Refresh you page.
-If everything is set up correctly, there should be no red 404 errors for your GET statements.
-Instead, you should see 200 or 304 in the Status column.

 ## Turn it in